vapor/docs/3.0/docs/async/futures.md

 # Future basics

 Futures are used throughout Vapor, so it is useful to know some of the available helpers.
 We explain the reasoning and use cases [here](../concepts/async.md).
+They are the primary [`FutureType`](futuretype.md) implementation.

 ## Adding awaiters to all results